TheoBearman/TheoBearman/README.md

 ### Hi there 👋

-Welcome to my GitHUb profile.
+Welcome to my GitHub profile.

 <!--
 **TheoBearman/TheoBearman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.